-Delays along the Main Line can have significant ramifications, affecting hundreds of thousands of customers on multiple branches.
-Even the less extreme delays have serious implications for LIRR commuters-including missed connections; missed meetings and other events; lost time at the workplace; and childcare complications.
+^ Even the less extreme delays along the Main Line can have significant ramifications, affecting hundreds of thousands of LIRR customers -including missed connections i missed meetings and other events i lost time at the workplace i and childcare complications.
 Routine delays (whether major or minor) place a serious burden on the lives of daily commuters, their employers, and their families.